graniticio/granitic/doc/tutorial/006-database-read.md

 This facility allows you to define your database queries in text files outside of your Go code and have variables injected into the template at runtime to create a working query.

-The [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager) facility is not intended to be specific to relational databases; it is design to support any data source that supports a query language (e.g. search engines, NoSQL databases).
+The [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager) facility is not intended to be specific to relational databases; it is designed to support any data source that supports a query language (e.g. search engines, NoSQL databases).

 However, it can be configured to provide additional support for SQL queries, so add this to your <code>config.json</code> file: